 Terrier Digging in Burrow

 Remembering terrier breeders selected dogs whose function was to dig, this shortened humerus allowed the terrier's elbows to work clear of the deepest part of the chest when digging within the confines of a tunnel.
 Here the terrier digs whilst lying on its chest as shown in the diagram.
 In this position, the terrier's elbow must not impede the terrier's ability to dig within this confined space.
+Note

-Note also the pasterns are shortened to assist not only the terrier's ability to dig, but also its ability to maintain kinetic balance when moving above ground.
+- The terrier's pasterns are shortened to assist not only the terrier's ability to dig, but also its ability to maintain kinetic balance when moving above ground.